 The physical layer uses Linux sockets to emulate the sending of constructed frames as actual TCP messages between the clients and the concurrent server.
-When the client physical layer first establishes a client connection to the concurrent server, it must send one TCP message to the server child process or thread to identify the client.
+When the client physical layer first establishes a client connection to the concurrent server, it must send one TCP message to the server child process or thread to identify the client by name.
+While a client name from the server's perspective is not actually needed, for the purposes of the final demo it is quite useful to be able to tell the difference between 'Client A' and 'Client B' when something fails while two or more clients are running.